gs4711/org.openhab.binding.velux/README.md

 ## Supported Things

 The Velux Bridge in API version One (firmware version 0.1.1.*) allows to activate a set of predefined actions, so called scenes.
 Therefore beside the bridge, only one main thing exists, the scene element.
-Unfortunatelly even the current firmware version 0.1.1.0.44.0 does not include enhacements on this fact.
+Unfortunatelly even the current firmware version 0.1.1.0.44.0 does not include enhancements on this fact.
+Please refer to https://updates2.velux.com/ for more informations about available firmware upgrades.

+String caveat: during the upgrade procedure of the KLF200, you'll probably loose any configured settings.

 | Firmware revision | Release date | Description                                                             |
 |:-----------------:|:------------:|-------------------------------------------------------------------------|